liucaissr/CI-CD-pipeline-text-classification/Readme.md

 1. dependency management among collaboration team
 1. version control of data

+### Quick demo of feature 2 in docker
+1. build docker image and run the container
+    ```bash
+    ./train/runDocker.sh Dev 1-SNAPSHOT initImage
+    ```
+1. config in the container
+    ```bash
+    nbstripout --install
+    git config --global user.email "liucaissr@gmail.com"
+    git config --global user.name "liucaissr"
+    ```
+1. run jupyter notebook and open the provided link in browser
+    ```bash
+    jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser --allow-root
+    ```
+1. use git to track changes in jupyter notebook, two git hooks in hooks folder will handle the following tasks automatically:
+    - git add file.ipynb: the output of cells in notebooks will be cleaned
+    - git commit: check changes in package dependencies, commit it when needed.
+    - git push: convert the changed notebooks into html and commit it.

 To better demonstrate the usability of this pipeline, two workflow (use cases) were designed and implemented:

 #### workflow 1 for development: